Supreme Federal Court: Case law

 In May 2009 The Economist called the Supreme Federal Court "the most overburdened court in the world, thanks to a plethora of rights and privileges entrenched in the country's 1988 constitution (...) till recently the tribunal's decisions did not bind lower courts.
 The result was a court that is overstretched to the point of mutiny.
 The Supreme Court received 100,781 cases last year."

-Overruling seems to be frequent in SFC jurisprudence: "three years ago when the STF adopted the understanding that defendants who have a conviction upheld by a single appellate court may be sent to jail to begin serving their sentences. (...)
-The 2016 decision happened largely due to a change in opinion from Justice Gilmar Mendes (...).
+Overruling seems to be frequent in STF jurisprudence: "three years ago when the STF adopted the understanding that defendants who have a conviction upheld by a single appellate court may be sent to jail to begin serving their sentences. (...)
+The 2016 decision happened largely due to a change in opinion from Minister Gilmar Mendes (...).
 He had voted against sending defendants to jail after a single failed appeal in 2009, but changed his mind in 2016.
 Jump to 2019, and the circumstances – both political and judicial – have changed".

-President and Vice-President of the Court
+President and Vice President

-The president and vice-president of the court are elected by their peers for a two-year term by secret ballot.
-The incumbent president is Rosa Weber.
+The President of the STF and its Vice President are elected by their peers for a two-year term by secret ballot.
+The incumbent president is Minister Luís Roberto Barroso.

-Re-election for a consecutive term is not allowed.
+Reelection for a consecutive term is not allowed.
 By tradition, the most senior minister who has not yet served in the presidential role is elected as the president by the court members, to avoid politicisation of the court.

 If all currently sitting members have already served in the presidential role, the rotation starts all over again.
 However, due to vacancies caused by the compulsory retirement age and subsequent appointment of new ministers, it is very rare for the cycle to be ever completed.
 Some ministers are forced to retire before their turn for the presidency arrives, as was expected to happen with Teori Zavascki.

 According to the same convention, the minister who is next in the line of succession for the presidency will serve as the vice-president for the time being.
-Also by tradition, the elections of the president and vice-president are never unanimous, there being always one isolated minority vote in each election, as the ministers who are to be elected never cast their votes for themselves; such votes are cast either for the dean of the courtits most senior memberor for some other elder minister that the one to be elected admires and wants to pay homage to.
+Also by tradition, the elections of the president and vice-president are never unanimous, there being always one isolated minority vote in each election, as the ministers who are to be elected never cast their votes for themselves; such votes are cast either for the dean of the court— its most senior member — or for some other elder minister that the one to be elected admires and wants to pay homage to.

-The chief justice is also the 4th in the presidential line of succession, when the president of Brazil becomes prevented to be in charge, being preceded by the vice-president, the president of the Chamber of Deputies, and the president of the Federal Senate, as provided in Article 80 of the Brazilian Constitution.
+The chief justice is also the 4th in the presidential line of succession, when the President of the Republic becomes prevented to be in charge, being preceded by the Vice President, the President of the Chamber of Deputies, and the President of the Federal Senate, as provided in Article 80 of the Brazilian Constitution.

 Current members

-The eleven judges of the court are called Ministers (Ministros), although having no similarity with the government body of ministers.
-They are appointed by the president and approved by the Senate.
-There is no term length but a mandatory retirement age of 75.
+The eleven judges of the court are called Ministers (Ministros), although have no similarity with the government body of ministers.
+They are appointed by the President and approved by the Federal Senate.
+While there is no term length, there is a mandatory retirement age of 75.